sleepy909/cpassman/readme.txt

 * improvement: "copy to clipboard" items are deleted for memory optimization [3177788]
 * improvement: dynamic load of items list (to optimze time loading)
 * improvement: on cpassman exit, user is fully disconnected
+* improvement: timezone is customizable by admin [19]
+* improvement: LDAP extension is checked before activating this functionality [25]
+* improvement: manage folders page has been reviewed [30]
 * fixed: problem with slash in label [3141743]
 * fixed: password in cleartext in log [3141167]
 * fixed: deleted pws show up in the search [3160582]